Drug rehabilitation: Recovery

 The definition of recovery remains divided and subjective in drug rehabilitation, as there are no set standards for measuring recovery.
 The Betty Ford Institute defined recovery as achieving complete abstinence as well as personal well-being while other studies have considered "near abstinence" as a definition.
-The wide range of meanings has complicated the process of choosing rehabilitation programs.

 The Recovery Model originates in the psychiatric survivor movement in the US, which argues that receiving a certain diagnoses can be stigmatizing and disempowering.
-While other treatment programs are focused on remission or a cure for substance abuse, the Recovery Model takes a humanistic approach to help people navigate addiction.
 Some characteristics of the Recovery Model are social inclusion, empowerment to overcome substance use, focusing on strengths of the client instead of their deficits and providing help living more fulfilling lives in the presence of symptoms of addiction.
 Another key component of the Recovery Model is the collaborative relationship between client and provider in developing the client's path to abstinence.
 Under the Recovery Model a program is personally designed to meet an individual clients needs, and does not include a standard set of steps one must go through.

 The Recovery Model uses integral theory: a four-part approach focusing on the individual, the collective society, along with individual and external factors.
 The four quadrants corresponding with each in Integral Theory are Consciousness, Behavior, Culture and Systems.
 Quadrant One deals with the neurological aspect of addiction.
 Quadrant Two focuses on building self-esteem and a feeling of connectedness, sometimes through spirituality.
 Quadrant three works on mending the "eroded relationships" caused by active addiction.
 Quadrant Four often involves facing the harsh consequences of drug use such as unemployment, legal discrepancies, or eviction.
 The use of integral theory aims to break the dichotomy of "using" or "not using" and focuses instead on emotional, spiritual, and intellectual growth, along with physical wellness.